mlbrgl/ghost-algolia/README.md

        "index": "[YOUR_ALGOLIA_INDEX]"
      }
    ```
+   **Important note on bulk indexing**: setting `active` to true triggers both real-time indexing (when an CUD action is carried out on a post) and bulk indexing, which consists in indexing all published posts in one go.
+After installing this module, Ghost will automatically check your Algolia index during its next restart.
+If the index is empty, it will start sending fragments of all published posts (including the first few default posts coming with a fresh Ghost install).
+You might want to remove or unpublish those posts to save on operations.

 5. Apply the `ghost_algolia_register_events.patch` patch found in the app download by running the following command from the ghost root:

    ```shell